ShahJabir/ferrari-clone/README.md

 ## <a name="license">License 📄</a>

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/ShahJabir/ferrari-clone/blob/main/LICENSE) file for details
+This project is licensed under the Apache License - see the [LICENSE.md](https://github.com/ShahJabir/ferrari-clone/blob/main/LICENSE) file for details

 ## <a name="acknowledgments">Acknowledgments 🎁 </a>